 Jenny Goak practices trademark and copyright law.
 She counsels clients in various industries in trademark and title clearance, prosecution, enforcement, and portfolio management.
 In addition to trademarks, she advises clients on strategy for protecting and enforcing their copyrights.

-Prior to joining the firm, Jenny worked at Amazon in Seattle, Washington where she managed the global trademark portfolio for Amazon’s original content business.
+Prior to joining the firm, Jenny worked at Amazon.com, Inc. where she handled the global trademark and copyright portfolio for Amazon’s original content business.
+She gained an international perspective in trademark portfolio management and strategy, by clerking at a premier law firm in Seoul, South Korea.
 She also served as a judicial extern for the Honorable Richard F. McDermott in King County Superior Court in Kent, Washington.
-She also clerked at a premier law firm in Seoul, South Korea, where she gained an international perspective in trademark portfolio management and strategy.

 Jenny lived in Kuala Lumpur, Malaysia for one year and sang with the Singapore Lyric Opera Chorus.
 She also sang with the San Francisco Lyric Opera and Seattle Symphony Chorus.
-She speaks conversational Korean and is proficient in reading and writing Korean.
+She speaks conversational Korean.

 Seattle University School of Law, J.D.
 (2017) cum laude

 Boston University, B.A., Music (Voice) (2005)

 Korean American Bar Association of Northern California, Member

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.